sromerof202/sromerof202/README.md

 - Smart cities technologies such as IoT, AI, etc.

 💞️ **Open for Collaboration**:
-- Projects or researches revolving around Technology Management, Economics, and Policy.
+- Projects or researches revolving around Technology Management, Economics, or Policy.
 - Implementing Google Analytics for business insights.
 - Financial and risk analysis-related initiatives.
 - Innovative tech projects in the realm of urban development and management.